Pythagoras numbers of orders in biquadratic fields: Six is almost always a lower bound

 \section{Six is almost always a lower bound}

-In this section, we follow up the previous results by showing that $\P(\O_K)=5$ is still not typical behaviour.
+In this section, we follow up the previous results by showing that $\P(\O_K)=5$ is still not the typical behaviour.
 We prove the second part of Theorem \ref{th:main2parts}, namely:

-\begin{theorem} Let $F = \Q(\sqrt{m})$ be a real quadratic field with $\P(\O_F) = 5$, i.e.\ $m \neq 2,3,5,6,7$.
+\begin{theorem} Let $F = \Q(\!\sqrt{m})$ be a real quadratic field with $\P(\O_F) = 5$, i.e.\ $m \neq 2,3,5,6,7$.
 Then there are only finitely many totally real biquadratic fields $K \supset F$ with $\P(\O_K)\leq 5$. \end{theorem} \begin{proof} For $m \neq 13$, it is a direct consequence of Proposition \ref{pr:P>=6witnesses} which also contains the appropriate definition of the element $\alpha$ with length $6$.
 The case $m=13$ is handled separately (but using the same idea) in Proposition \ref{pr:sqrt13P>=6}. \end{proof}

-The proof is concluded in Subsection \ref{ss:P>=6proof}, while Subsection \ref{ss:P>=6idea} explains the underlying main idea which may be exploited in many other situations besides biquadratic fields with a given quadratic field.
+The proof is concluded in Subsection \ref{ss:P>=6proof}, while Subsection \ref{ss:P>=6idea} explains the underlying main idea which may be exploited in many other situations besides biquadratic fields with a given quadratic subfield.

-The case $m = 13$ is handled separately since $\Q(\sqrt{13})$ is special when considering elements of length $5$ (see Theorem \ref{th:quadratic}); also, the obtained Proposition \ref{pr:sqrt13P>=6} is used in Section \ref{se:P>=5}.
+The case $m = 13$ is handled separately since $\Q(\!\sqrt{13})$ has very few elements of length $5$ (see Theorem \ref{th:quadratic}); also, the obtained Proposition \ref{pr:sqrt13P>=6} is used in Section \ref{se:P>=5}.
 However, it should be noted that the main idea of the proof remains the same as in the other cases.

 Now we provide an important part of the proof -- for each biquadratic field with $m \neq 2,3,5,6,7,13$, we define the appropriate $\alpha$ which usually has length $6$.
 We always have $\alpha = \alpha_0 + w^2$ with $\alpha_0$ as in Section \ref{se:P>=5}; however, to find the appropriate definition of $w$, we must distinguish $12$ families of fields.
 The simple method by which this terrifyingly looking case distinction was constructed is explained in the next two subsections.